 The 18th of May (Haitian Flag Day) is as sacred as it gets as January 1st (Haitian Independence Day) for all Haitians.
 It is the day in which the banner that represents the Haitian identity was created.

-The Haitian Flag Day is more than just a banner for the Haitian people, it also represents the ability to overcome oppression, and obtain one’s true identity.
+The Haitian Flag Day is more than just a banner for the Haitian people, it also represents the ability to overcome oppression and obtain one’s true identity.

 It was also the precedent on how to overcome slavery, even here in America.
-Though suppression still exist, one’s identity is still lurking in the shadows and that can never be erased or forgotten.
+Though suppression still exists, one’s identity is still lurking in the shadows and that can never be erased or forgotten.

 On this day, it is when all the local street vendors are out with their best Fritay recipes, art, and various functions from schools and organizations.